 Different cultures across the world have their own special ways to mark the coming of the New Year.
-But, wherever we’re from, many of us will want to take this as an opportunity to make a new start – whether that’s in terms of planning a career change, embracing a healthy lifestyle, or improving our finances.
+But, wherever we’re from, many of us will want to take this as an opportunity to make a new start—whether that’s planning a career change, embracing a healthy lifestyle, or improving our finances.

-If 2022 is the year in which you’d like to lay the foundations for financial success, this is the guide for you.
-We’ll look at some of the key steps to take when planning your budget and saving in the months to come.
+If you’d like to lay the foundations for financial success, this is the guide for you.
+We’ll look at some key steps to take when planning your budget in the months to come.

 1. Know your spending habits

 There’s no better time than the dawn of a New Year to sit down and take stock of exactly how much has been leaving your account every month.
-The trick with working out your spending is to be as forensic as possible – this is definitely not something to casually do while relaxing on the couch with just a pen and pad of paper to hand.
+The trick with working out your spending is to be as forensic as possible.

-Rather than trying to estimate your spending, you’ll want to use as much hard data as possible.
-A good online banking app can come in very useful, as it should let you look back and chart exactly how much you tend to spend on:
+Rather than trying to estimate your spending, you’ll want to use hard data.
+A good online banking app can come in very useful, as it should let you look back and chart exactly how much you spend on:

 - Home utility bills

 - Phone and broadband bills